turtacn/alameda-1/openshift/template/README.md

 ## Build

-The Template is used to create
+The Template is used to create the alameda build enviroment

 ```
 oc create -f ./dev/alameda-ai.yaml